volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 In the above example, we pass an **initialValue** that is changed after one second from "*Initial value*" to "*Changed value*".

-If you run an application and check what value would end up in the **<input />** element after a second, you will notice that it is still "*Initial value*", even though it has changed in the parent component.
+If you run an application and check what value would end up in the **input** element after a second, you will notice that it is still "*Initial value*", even though it has changed in the parent component.

 This happens because the **useState** hook initializes the state only once - when the component is rendered and is unable to capture further changes in the **initialValue** prop, which is used as an argument.